jaleeldgk/local_AI_code_assistant_tutorial/README.md

 4. **Continue.dev configuration:**
    - Before doing anything, go to Continue plugin settings and disable Telemetry on the main page.
+   - Ignore the Continue setup prompt in VSCode, we will edit the config file instead
    - Open the config file:
      ```sh
      vim ~/.continue/config.json